$0.00

 The tribal courts are the judicial branch of the tribal government, consisting of a trial court and an appellate court.

 The tribal courts have jurisdiction over civil and criminal matters involving tribal members.
-The reservation is also subject to federal laws and regulations, as the tribes are federally recognized and have a government-to-government relationship with the United States.
+The reservation is also subject to federal laws and regulations.
+The tribes are federally recognized and have a government-to-government relationship with the United States.

 Alliances and partnerships

-They are also affiliated with the National Congress of American Indians, which is the oldest and largest organization of tribal governments in the United States, representing the interests of over 500 tribes and advocating for their inherent and legal rights.
+The CSKT is also affiliated with the National Congress of American Indians, the oldest and largest organization of tribal governments in the United States.
+The National Congress of American Indians represents the interests of over 500 tribes, advocating for their inherent and legal rights.

 Education on the Flathead Indian Reservation

-The Flathead Indian Reservation has a diverse educational system and opportunities for its residents, both tribal and non-tribal.
-The reservation has 13 public schools, serving students from kindergarten to 12th grade.
+The Flathead Indian Reservation has a diverse educational system, creating opportunities for tribal and non-tribal residents.
+The reservation has 13 public schools offering K-12 education.

-The tribal college, Salish Kootenai College (SKC), offers bachelor and graduate degrees, as well as certificate programs, in various fields of study ranging from nursing to digital design.
-The college has 600 students, of which about 60% are Native American.
+Salish Kootenai College (SKC) offers bachelor’s degrees, graduate degrees, and certificate programs in various fields of study, such as nursing and digital design.
+The college has 600 students, of whom about 60% are Native American.
 The reservation also provides scholarships and financial aid for its tribal members.

-About 27% of the reservation’s population have a high school degree or equivalent and about 19% have a bachelor’s degree6.
+About 27% of the reservation’s population has a high school degree or equivalent, and about 19% have a bachelor’s degree6.

-The reservation still faces barriers and gaps in their educational system, such as a lack of adequate funding and resources and high turnover rates.
-They also face a shortage of qualified teachers and staff and low attendance and retention rates due to various social and economic issues affecting the students and their families.
+The reservation still faces barriers and gaps in its educational system, such as inadequate funding and resources, and high turnover rates.
+Various social and economic issues affecting the students and their families have resulted in a qualified teacher and staff shortage and low attendance and retention rates.

 Health on the Flathead Indian Reservation